romepeng/rrshare/README.md

 ## About rrshare:
 china stock market quant analysis;
-show web by streamliy;
+show web by streamlit;
-data source from tusharepro and eastmoney.
+data source from tusharepro and eastmoney and swindex.

 ## Quick Start:
 ### Install rrshare